Raj-Mehta2012/CloudStock-Whisperer/README.md

 ### 7. SageMaker Notebook Instance

 1. Navigate to the SageMaker Console and create a new domain (optional) and a notebook instance.
-For this project, we recommend using the `ml.t2.medium` instance type, which provides a balance between compute power and cost-effectiveness.
+For this project, I would recommend using the `ml.t2.medium` instance type, which provides a balance between compute power and cost-effectiveness.
 2. Once the notebook instance is created, access the JupyterLab environment and upload the `.ipynb` file from the `Sagemaker Files` directory in the repository.
-3. In the notebook, configure the necessary AWS credentials and specify the S3 bucket locations for input data and model artifacts.
+3. In the notebook, configure the necessary AWS credentials and specify the S3 bucket locations for input data and model artifacts (Optional: only if the bucket & Glue job creation process is different from the one mentioned above).
 4. Run the notebook file, which will load the preprocessed data from the `processed-meta-prices` bucket, train the XGBoost model, and save the model artifacts and output to a new S3 bucket.

 ### 8. Model Deployment